What is a protection order?

-Goldberg Jones is experienced at obtaining Restraining Orders for our clients who find themselves or their children the victim of abuse.
+Goldberg Jones is experienced at obtaining Protection Orders for our clients who find themselves or their children the victim of abuse.

-Unfortunately, it is also possible for Restraining Orders to be misused.
-A falsely obtained Restraining Order can have devastating effects regarding custody in a divorce.
-Someone can be thrown out of their house and kept from their children for a period of time without ever having the opportunity to tell his side of the story.
-Goldberg Jones is very aware of potential harm incurred if a false or trumped up Restraining Order goes unchallenged.
+Unfortunately, it is also possible for Protection Orders to be misused.
+A falsely obtained Protection Order can have devastating effects regarding custody in a divorce.
+Someone men can be thrown out of their house and kept from their children for a period of time without ever having the opportunity to tell his side of the story.